On a Markov chain related to the individual lengths in the recursive construction of Kingman's coalescent: Proof of Theorem

 \subsection{Identify $(L_n)$ from Aldous's construction}

-Aldous's construction gives a realisation of $\Pi^\infty$, and thus can identify $(L_n)$ and $(R,A)$ in the recursive construction.
+Aldous's construction gives a realisation of $\Pi^\infty$, and thus we can use it to identify $(L_n)$ and $(R,A)$ in the recursive construction.
 We first deal with $(L_n)$.
 We start with this question: find $k$ such that $L_k=\tau_1$.
 Recall $U_1,U_2,\cdots, V_1,V_2,\cdots$ in Aldous's construction. \begin{lemma} Let $k$ be the smallest integer such that $U_1$ is between $V_k$ and $V_1$.
-Then $L_k=\tau_1.$ \end{lemma} \begin{proof} The stick at $U_1$ splits $(0,1)$ into two subintervals.
+Then $L_k=\tau_1.$ \end{lemma} \begin{proof} The stick $1$ at $U_1$ splits $(0,1)$ into two subintervals.
 WLOG, assume that $V_1,V_2,\cdots,V_{k-1}$ are on $(0,U_1)$ and $V_k$ is on $(U_1,1)$.
-By Aldous's construction, since the stick is of length $\tau_1$ and is the largest, all these $k$ individuals will merge into one cluster at time $\tau_1$, and the $k-1$ individuals on $(0,U_1)$ merge into one cluster at a time strictly smaller than $\tau_1$.
+By Aldous's construction, since the stick $1$ at $U_1$ is of length $\tau_1$ and is the largest among all sticks, all these $k$ individuals will merge into one cluster at time $\tau_1$, and the $k-1$ individuals on $(0,U_1)$ merge into one cluster at a time strictly smaller than $\tau_1$.
 Then the only possibility is that individual $k$ is connected to the coalescent process of the first $k-1$ individuals at time $\tau_1$.
 Then the lemma is proved. \end{proof}

 Next we determine $L_n$ for any $n\geq 2$ (recall $L_1=\infty$). \begin{corollary} Let $n\geq 2$.
 Let $k$ be the smallest integer such that $V_n$ is single without any others from $\{V_1,V_2,\cdots, V_n\}$ that is between $U_k$ and some $U_j$ for $1\leq j<k$ or between $U_k$ and $0$ or between $U_k$ and $1$.
 Then $L_n=\tau_k$. \end{corollary} \begin{proof} The first $k-1$ sticks divide $(0,1)$ into $k$ subintervals.
 Individual $n$ is located with some other individuals on one of the subintervals, say $(a,b)$, where $a,b$ are distinct elements in $\{U_1, U_2,\cdots, U_{k-1}, 0,1\}$.
 The arrival of stick $k$ at $U_k$ will separate individual $n$ from others on $(a,b)$.
 This implies $L_n=\tau_k$, following a similar reasoning as in Lemma \ref{lem:tau_1}.
 Then the proof is finished. \end{proof}